 Carrying a hydration pack allows me to frequently take little sips along the way rather than gulping down a whole water bottle at the lodge and giving my stomach the sloshing fish bowl effect.
 It also helps disperse the water in my pack and weight on my body, so I don’t feel lop-sided while I ride.
 Many backpacks are hydration compatible, meaning you can add a bladder and hydration line.
 The key here is making sure that you have an insulated liner or it will freeze while you’re outside, although on some of the colder days this may be unavoidable.

-Carrying food is another reason to carry a pack.
-I know many people who will pack a small lunch and carry it along so as not to have to spend a fortune or wait in lines at the lodge.
+Food is another reason to carry a pack.
+I know many people who will pack a small lunch and carry it along to avoid spending a fortune or waiting in long lines at the lodge cafeteria.
 You also won’t find yourself trying to navigate back to the main lodge to find somewhere to eat, when a quick sandwich in a warming hut or in the gondola will do.
 Carrying snacks like granola bars will also hold you over until your next meal while giving you the energy needed to continue on.

 Whatever your reason for wearing a pack, always keep safety in mind.

 Here are a few rules to follow when riding with a pack.